saeedmoazami/OpenAI-gym-baselines-quick-start-guide-for-reinforcement-learning-RL-algorithm-development/README.md

 ``` Shell
 $ python -m baselines.run --alg=deepq --env=CartPole-v1 --network=mlp --num_timesteps=5e6 --num_hidden=32 --save_path=~/models/deepq5e6_01 --log_path=~/logs/deepq5e6_01/ --lr=1e-3&nbsp; --buffer_size=50000 --seed=0</p>
 ```
-<p>This command, trains an DQN (deepq) agent, on CartPole-v1 environment.
-The structure of the network will be mlp (multi layer perceptron), the algorithm wili be run for 5e6 time steps, the number of hidden nodes of mlp is 32.
+<p>This command trains an DQN (deepq) agent, on CartPole-v1 environment.
+The structure of the network will be mlp (multi layer perceptron), the algorithm will be run for 5e6 time steps, the number of hidden nodes of mlp is 32.
 It saves the model (the agent's model) in save path, logs the results on log_path, uses learning rate 1e-3, replay buffer size 50000, and random seed 0.</p>
 <p>You should be familiar with DQN before understanding most of these terms.</p>
-<p>You can refer to these documents for how to save the model, Logging, and visyualizing the results:</p>
+<p>You can refer to these documents for how to save the model, Logging, and visualizing the results:</p>
 <p><a href="https://github.com/openai/baselines">https://github.com/openai/baselines</a></p>
 <p><a href="https://github.com/openai/baselines/blob/master/docs/viz/viz.ipynb">https://github.com/openai/baselines/blob/master/docs/viz/viz.ipynb</a></p>